Mushroom-Bacon Stuffed Omelets

 Turn down the heat and pour off most of the fat.
 You can reserve it for cooking the omelets if you like.

 Add in 1/4 cup cream, and deglaze the pan.
 Basically, stir like a maniac until all the bits are incorporated.
-Turn up the heat a bit again, and add back the mushrooms and stuff.
-Keep stirring until everything is all coated and creamy, then turn down the heat to keep warm.
-You'll want to give it a good stir every minute or so at this point to keep things from separating.
+Turn up the heat a bit again, and add back the bowl of mushrooms and stuff from earlier.
+Keep stirring until everything is all coated and creamy, then turn down the heat almost all the way to keep warm.
+You’ll want to give it a good stir every minute or so at this point to keep things from separating.

 If you’ve never really omelet-ed, they’re not so bad, but there are a couple of factors: